sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 - **Condition**: Refurbished
 - **Price**: ₹27,999
 - **Warranty**: 6 Months
-- **Colors**: Black, Blue, Green, Midnight, Pink, Red, Starlight, White
+- **Colors**: Black, Blue, Green, Pink, Red, Starlight, White

-The iPhone 14 is a bit more powerful and has extra features, but the iPhone 13 is still a good choice for a reliable phone.
+The iPhone 14 is a bit more powerful and has new features, but the iPhone 13 is still a great choice for its price.

-Other options you can look at:
+You can also consider these other options:
-- [
+- [Ref
 ```
 **Citations:**